Museum of Army Flying displays World War I correspondence

 The exhibits explore World War I communications, the Post Office and its impact on war and home fronts.

-The Last Post: Remembering the First World War opened earlier.'Great opportunity'
+The Last Post: Remembering the First World War opened earlier.

 The exhibition from the British Postal Museum and Archive also includes a postcard commissioned by the father of second Lieutenant P S Joyce.